 The clutch hydraulic system is fed by a segregated volume of fluid within the brake system master cylinder reservoir.
 In the event of leakage or wear, use only the manufacturer's recommended brake fluid.
-Refer to "Fluids, Lubricants, and Genuine Parts" in this section for the correct fluid type.
+Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.